jw120/fcc-recipe-box/README.md

 ## TODO

-* Re-factor appstate in state - separate UI
+* tests for all reducers
+* Can we sub-divide actions.js
-* Is there any flow-type for react-bootstrap
+* Flow-type for react-bootstrap, alternatives?
 * Tidy code
 * Add ingredients
 * Add localStorage